 (For young people aged 12+ and parents)

-One off workshop which equips teenagers with an understanding of exam stress, strategies for managing exam stress, revision tips and self-care.
-The workshop also offers parental tips for supporting their adolescent’s exam stress.
+One-off workshop equipping teenagers with an understanding of exam stress, strategies for managing stress, revision tips, and self-care.
+Includes parental tips for supporting adolescents with exam stress.

-(Young people aged 12+, Parents are welcome to attend)
+(For young people aged 12+, parents also welcome to attend)

 Professionals referral guidance